keithmburu/courses/2020-hci/syllabus.md

 Planned topics* include the following.

 - History

 - Accessibility

 - Search

-- Interaction Design and User Interfaces (touch, voice, virtual reality)
+- Interaction Design and User Interfaces (including touch, voice, virtual reality)

 - Addiction

+- Ethics

 - Surveillance

 - Cognition and Language

 - Research Methods/Evaluation

 - Current Events and HCI

 **Materials**

-*The Age of Surveillance Capitalism*, by Shoshana Zuboff
+The Age of Surveillance Capitalism*, by Shoshana Zuboff

 *Hooked: How to Build Habit-forming Products, by Nir Eyal*